 two such folks on staff.

-have nothing to do with a fund's audited financials, such as the income
+nothing to do with a fund's audited financials, such as the income

-statement, balance sheet, capital transactions, etc. Those important elements
+statement, balance sheet, capital transactions, etc. Those important

-purview of the legal and compliance departments.
+They are the purview of the legal and compliance departments.

 Then there is